notwithering/toggle/README.md

 next time you run the same toggle, it finds the lockfile, reads the PID, and sends it a signal (default SIGTERM, or custom with `--signal`)

-good for hotkeys that launch infinite loop scripts (like autoclickers) - press once to start, press again to terminate
+good for hotkeys that launch infinite loop scripts (like macros) - press once to start, press again to terminate

 ```c
 go install github.com/notwithering/toggle@latest